swanson/swanson.github.com/_posts/2013-07-30-on-t-shaped-people.md

-But since the difference between saying you are going to be deliberate and actually doing it is more than most people (myself included) can overcome, I'd say find something you actually care about and then don't let anything slow you down.
+But since the difference between saying you are going to be deliberate and actually doing it is more than most people (myself included) can overcome, I'd say find something you really care about and then don't let anything slow you down.

 You'll either get more T-shaped or fail with style.
 Either way it will be a fun